NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/N/Nightmare Cudgel.md

 Crafted from polished wood, this seemingly mundane _+1 striking [[Equipment/Club|Club]]_ comes with a red leather strap near the handle.
 The mere sight of the cudgel in a guard's hand fills prisoners with dread.

-Good creatures are [[Conditions/Enfeebled|Enfeebled 2]] while carrying, wielding, or wearing this item crafted by the sea-witches.
+Good creatures are [[Enfeebled|Enfeebled 2]] while carrying, wielding, or wearing this item crafted by the sea-witches.

 * * *